Covid and Lyme Blog

 Frequently Asked Questions

-Can Lyme disease increase the risk of Long COVID?
+Can Lyme disease symptoms resemble Long COVID?

 Dr. Daniel Cameron, MD, MPH